1 Innovation Way Newark DE 19711 US

-Dedicated to encouraging sustainable innovation through chemistry
+Enabling innovation through chemistry

 Based in The Chemours Company's Chemical Technology Group, Robert Giraud advises Company business segments on the assessment and optimization of existing and new chemical processes and products from an environmental and sustainability perspective.
 Created from the DuPont performance chemicals businesses, The Chemours Company is a new company committed to being catalysts for change in order to help create a colorful, capable, and cleaner world through the power of chemistry.
 Since co-authoring DuPont's corporate Waste Minimization Guidance Manual in 1987, Robert has worked with business, R&D, and manufacturing staff across the Company to craft integrated technical solutions for meeting evolving environmental needs largely using what has come to be known as Green Chemistry and Engineering.